Koodous/docs.koodous.com/docs/rest-api/getting-started.md

 ## Creating an account

 You need a token to access our API.
-Just create your account on [koodous.com](http://koodous.com) and check your user page to get your access token.
+Just create your account on koodous and check your [user settings page](//koodous.com/settings/profile) to get your access token.

 ## Authentication